-Under the authority of the federal Clean Water Act, agencies issue permits to regulate stormwater runoff from a variety of sources that include construction and industrial activities, as well as impervious surfaces such as roads, parking lots, and roofs.
-Developers and municipalities must apply to the Georgia Environmental Protection Division for a permit that reduces pollutants and manages stormwater runoff.
+What we do on our landscape and how we control stormwater makes a huge difference in water quality in rivers.
+Under the authority of the federal Clean Water Act and the U.S. Environmental Protection Agency, state agencies issue permits to regulate stormwater runoff from a variety of sources including construction sites, industrial operations and other impervious surfaces such as roads, parking lots and roofs.
+Developers, industrial operators and municipalities must apply to the Georgia Environmental Protection Division for a permit that reduces pollutants and manages stormwater runoff.
+Developers, industrial operators and municipalities use stormwater controls, known as best management practices (BMPs), to filter out pollutants and prevent pollution by controlling it at its source.

 How CRK Makes a Difference